dolmades/dolmades-cli/README.md

 * **Safety:** isolated from each other and from the host system by default to prevent data loss

 ## Implementation
-The current implementation is done in Python and focuses on basic features and GOG support.
+The current prototypical implementation is done in form of the following Python scripts:
-As of now the following command line scripts represent the prototypical implementation of the underlying concepts:

 * `dolmades` - to maintain your installed windows applications
 * `cook` - cooks a dolma given a recipe and its ingredients